Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

 > Occasionally, an update may require the whole microSD card to be reflashed.
 This will be indicated in the release notes.
 > In this case, follow the instructions in the [Flashing a new DuetScreen](#flashing-a-new-duetscreen) section above.
 {.is-info}

+The (`DuetScreen.tar.gz`) will be available with all releases that do not require a full SD card image reflash.

 ### Using the GUI
 1. Copy the update file (`DuetScreen.tar.gz`) to the root directory of a USB flash drive.